open-telemetry/opentelemetry-specification/specification/common/common.md

 ### Name Pluralization guidelines

-- When attribute represents a single entity, the attribute name SHOULD BE singular.
+- When an attribute represents a single entity, the attribute name SHOULD be singular.

-- When attribute can represent multiple entities, the attribute name SHOULD BE pluralized and the value type SHOULD BE an array.
+- When attribute can represent multiple entities, the attribute name SHOULD be pluralized and the value type SHOULD be an array.

-- When attribute represents a measurement,
+- When an attribute represents a measurement,
   [Metric Name Pluralization Guidelines](https://github.com/pmm-sumo/opentelemetry-specification/blob/master/specification/metrics/semantic_conventions/README.md#pluralization)
-  SHOULD BE followed for the attribute name.
+  SHOULD be followed for the attribute name.

 ### Recommendations for OpenTelemetry Authors